adarshkumarsingh83/kubernetes/APPLICATIONS/springboot-k8-ngnix-elk/README.md

 * $ kubectl apply -f kibana.yml

 ### To get all the items in namespace
- * $ kubectl --namespace=logging get all
+ * $ kubectl --namespace=default get all

 ### To port forward
-* kubectl --namespace=logging port-forward svc/kibana  5601:5601
+* kubectl --namespace=default port-forward svc/kibana  5601:5601
 * `http://localhost:5601`